pfeilbr/mountpoint-for-s3-playground/README.md

 learn [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3)

-- does not support of posix file system apis
-  - supports create, read, and delete files
+- support of posix file system apis: create, read, and delete files.  does not support updates to existing files.

 ## demo